 In general, visit Northern Italy if you’re interested in art history, fashion, mountain vistas and fast-paced cities.
 On the other hand, Southern Italy is great for those looking for a slower pace of life, gorgeous coastal areas and plenty of ancient ruins.

 However, there is a lot more to unpack when deciding which Italian region to visit.
-Continue reading below to get a better idea of which part of the stunning Mediterranean country is best suited for your Italian getaway.

 Northern Italy